p2p-games/wordle/README.md

 we decided to implement a game with global state transitions, like Wordle.

 ## How
-The protocol can be explained as a very simple permissionless blockchain with two actors Light and Full(WIP) Nodes.
+The protocol can be explained as a simple permissionless blockchain with two actors, Light and Full(WIP) Nodes.
 The Light Nodes are actual players participating in the global consensus by solving each other word puzzles and growing the canonical chain.
 The Full Nodes are mainly the infrastructure nodes that sync and serve the whole chain to the network.
+The essential property of the protocol is that Light Nodes only need to access the latest state header to interact with the network in a trust minimized manner without the requirement to sync the whole chain, but with an assumption that it connects to at least one honest Full Node.

+## Play
+* Clone it
+* `make build` it
+* `./build/wordle light start` it
+* Wait until you discover peers
+* Play it

 ## Comments for reviewers
 * The actual protocol is in `./wordle` pkg